evedije/Chess_Giant/README.md

 ## Project Detail
 * Stakeholder interview

   Through an interview with Jim, we gained a better understanding of the business and gathered requirements which we later used to define scopes of the project.

-  Somw of the questions asked during the initial stakeholder interview includes ** What are you trying to achieve by building Chess Giants?
+  Some of the questions asked during the initial stakeholder interview includes

+  ** What are you trying to achieve by building Chess Giants?

   ** What do you think is missing in the current online Chess marketplace that will drive users to your site?

   ** How do you envision your players using your website?
 What can players do and cannot do?

   ** How much budget do we have to build this system?

   ** How does your schedule look like for us to go over the document of the process?